henryhoang1982/spring-kafka-lib/modules/kafka-metrics/README.md

 The module follows a clean separation of concerns:

 1. `TotalLagMetric` - Purely registers the metric with Micrometer and defines the LagValueSupplier interface
-2. `KafkaLagService` - Implements LagValueSupplier and handles all the lag calculation business logic and scheduling
+2. `JmxMetricsCollector` - Implements LagValueSupplier by collecting the records-lag-max metric from JMX
 3. `KafkaConfig` - Provides optimized Kafka client configuration
 4. `MetricsFilterConfig` - Controls which metrics are exposed

+## Advantages of JMX-based Lag Monitoring

+The `records-lag-max` metric is exposed by Kafka Consumer clients and provides several advantages:

+1. **Built-in Functionality**: Uses Kafka's native consumer lag tracking, which is more efficient than custom calculations
+2. **Memory Efficient**: Avoids the heap-intensive operations of AdminClient-based lag calculation
+3. **Real-time Accuracy**: Directly reflects the actual consumer's view of lag
+4. **SSL Compatibility**: Works reliably with both PLAINTEXT and SSL connections without the memory issues